School Food

 There are seven different emirates in the United Arab Emirates, and cooperation arrangements for school food vary between educational councils, municipalities and different entities.
 For example, in Dubai Municipality, the Food Safety Department is responsible for private schools and the Emirates Schools Establishment manages public schools, whereas, in Abu Dhabi, the Abu Dhabi Agriculture and Food Safety Authority is responsible for private schools and the Emirates Schools Establishment is also responsible for public schools.

 Low-cost school meals for the School Nutrition Programme are mostly prepared by catering companies in a central kitchen and then distributed to schools.
 Preparation modalities vary according to the type of school: public schools do not normally serve hot meals due to a lack of catering facilities, while private schools may have meals cooked on-site.
-Future plans for the School Nutrition Programme are to build kitchens in schools to enable cooking on-site.
+Future plans for the School Nutrition Programme are to build kitchens in public schools to enable cooking on-site.

 At the pre-primary level, there is a four-week menu cycle that comprises a main dish, vegetables, fresh fruit, water and a dairy drink (either fresh cow’s milk, laban or fermented drink, or date milk).
 There is a different theme for each day of the week (e.g., Energy Monday, Emirate Tuesday, Bakery Dat Wednesday, Vege Thursday, Light Friday), and menus are updated each term.
 For primary and secondary schools, there is a list of more than 100 products (developed and approved by the Emirates Schools Establishment specialists in nutrition and hospitality) provided to schools, depending on their infrastructure and conditions (e.g., if they have enough storage space and kitchen facilities).
 These cover three modalities:

-• "Grap-and-go" modality, which includes baked items, sandwiches, vegetables and fruit, dairy and drinks products, snack products (wheat grain biscuit, fruit bars, sugar-free dates maamoul) and homemade snacks (banana bread, date ball with oats and chía seeds, mango muesli pot, fruit yoghurt, etc).
+- "Grap-and-go" modality, which includes baked items, sandwiches, vegetables and fruit, dairy and drinks products, snack products (wheat grain biscuit, fruit bars, sugar-free dates maamoul) and homemade snacks (banana bread, date ball with oats and chia seeds, mango muesli pot, fruit yoghurt, etc).

-• Hot meal menu modality which includes 10 different dishes, all of them accompanied by a side of vegetables (e.g.: chicken kabsa, vegetable pasta, baked potato, spaghetti bolognese, etc.)
+- Hot meal menu modality, which includes 10 different dishes, all of them accompanied by a side of vegetables (e.g.: chicken kabsa, vegetable pasta, baked potato, spaghetti bolognese, etc.)

-• Salad and sandwich options with breakfast buffet which is currently being tested in two schools.
+- Salad and sandwich options with breakfast buffet, which is currently being tested in two schools.

 The National Nutrition Strategy 2022-2030, developed by the Health Promotion Department within the Ministry of Health and Prevention, informs the National Nutrition Action Plan and includes nutrition policies and school canteen regulations.
 To this end, the Emirates Schools Establishment together with the Ministry of Education developed the Health standards and requirements for Food Handling in school canteens (2022) to control the types of food being provided, served and sold in school canteens.
 These standards cover all public schools in the United Arab Emirates but do not cover foods sold outside the school premises.